 Regardless of the reason the relationship with your ex has ended, it’s important to create an environment of mutual respect.
 Accept that you will not change your ex – he or she will likely be exactly the same person and parent they were when you were together – so set realistic expectations.
 Play to your ex’s strengths, rather than focusing of his or her faults, and don’t push buttons you know will create a conflict.
 Model the behaviour you want to see of your ex and hope they follow suit.
 And if you’re in the wrong, be the mature person and apologise.
 It will go a long way towards creating a civil relationship.

 Your ex has just as much say in how your child is raised as you do so listen to his or her concerns and opinions.
 You should also listen to your child and what he or she wants from your new family structure.
 You will not always get your way but co-parenting is about your child, not you, so compromise when possible.
 Learn to make requests of your ex rather than demands, adopting a “we” approach rather than an “I” methodology.

 With the many extracurricular activities, school plays, field trips, dental appointments and the like, it will be important to communicate often with your ex, but limit conversation to matters relating to your child only.
-Try using an App like Our Family Wizard to track of all of your child’s activities as well as medical history, shoes size and allergies in one place so both parents have all the information at their fingertip.
+Try using an App like Our Family Wizard to rack all of your child’s activities, as well as medical history, shoes size and allergies, in one place so both parents have all the information at their fingertip.

 Each co-parenting situation is different and it will take time to figure out what works and what doesn’t so be patient with yourself and with your ex as you manoeuvre your way through this new journey.